You are here

 How should I indicate how my data will be shared?

-In the Data Management and Sharing Plan, applicants should describe the anticipated timeline, standards, formats and methods of providing the data and other products used or created under the FOA to the INCLUDE Data Coordinating Center.
+In the Data Management and Sharing Plan, applicants should describe the anticipated timeline, standards, formats, and methods of sharing the data with the broader research community and in alignment with the Elements of an NIH Data Management and Sharing Plan (https://grants.nih.gov/grants/guide/notice-files/NOT-OD-21-014.html).